KubeRocketCI/docs/versioned_docs/version-3.10/operator-guide/kubernetes-cluster-scaling/namespace-and-cluster-autoscaling.md

 ---

-title: "Efficient Kubernetes Autoscaling with Karpenter and KEDA: A Comprehensive Guide"
+title: "Efficient Kubernetes Autoscaling With Karpenter and KEDA: A Comprehensive Guide"
 description: "Step-by-step guide on configuring pod and cluster autoscaling in Kubernetes with Karpenter and KEDA for cost-effective, scalable, and efficient infrastructure."
-sidebar_label: "Scaling with Karpenter and KEDA"
+sidebar_label: "Scaling With Karpenter and KEDA"

 ---
 <!-- markdownlint-disable MD025 -->

-# Efficient Kubernetes Autoscaling with Karpenter and KEDA: A Comprehensive Guide
+# Efficient Kubernetes Autoscaling With Karpenter and KEDA: A Comprehensive Guide

 <head>
   <link rel="canonical" href="https://docs.kuberocketci.io/docs/operator-guide/kubernetes-cluster-scaling/namespace-and-cluster-autoscaling" />
 </head>

 In modern cloud environments, efficient resource management is essential to maintain performance while minimizing costs.
-This documentation provides a step-by-step guide to configuring **pods and cluster autoscaling** in a Kubernetes environment using **Karpenter** and **KEDA**.
+This documentation provides a step-by-step guide to configuring pods and cluster autoscaling in a Kubernetes environment using Karpenter and KEDA.

 Karpenter dynamically provisions and removes nodes based on real-time demand, ensuring that the cluster has just the right amount of capacity.
 KEDA, on the other hand, scales workloads by adjusting pod replicas based on key metrics, such as pipeline activity and user requests.

 By implementing this approach, the cluster remains responsive to workload fluctuations, preventing over-provisioning and reducing unnecessary resource usage.
-This results in a **cost-effective, scalable, and efficient** infrastructure that adapts to real-time demands without manual intervention.
+This results in a cost-effective, scalable, and efficient infrastructure that adapts to real-time demands without manual intervention.

 ## Prerequisites